The generic geometry of steady state varieties: Introduction

 Finally, we also study the property of \term{multistationarity}, which refers to $\VV_{>0}(F_{\k,b})$ having at least two elements for some $(\k,b)\in\RR^m_{>0}\times\RR^d$.
 When, in addition, the steady states are stable, this property is believed to underlie cellular decision processes, in that it offers robust switch-like behavior as a response to changes in the parameters via a phenomenon known as \emph{hysteresis} \cite{laurent1999}.
 The study of multistationarity can be found at the roots of reaction network theory, with celebrated results on complex balancing \cite{Feinberg1972complex,FEINBERG19872229,hornjackson} and numerous algorithms and criteria to decide upon its existence or lack thereof, e.g., \cite{craciun-feinbergI,conradi-PNAS,CRNToolbox,PerezMillan}; see \cite{joshi-shiu-III} for an overview.

-Several results for inferring multistationarity from reduced models require, however, a stronger condition, namely that there is a choice of parameters for which $\VV_{>0}(F_{\k,b})$ has at least two positive steady states where the Jacobian is nonsingular, as they rely on the implicit function theorem or homotopy continuation, see, e.g., \cite{pantea-banaji,craciun-feinberg,cappelletti:flows,feliu:intermediates,joshi-shiu-II,tang:small}.
+Several results for inferring multistationarity from reduced models rely on the implicit function theorem or homotopy continuation \cite{pantea-banaji,craciun-feinberg,cappelletti:flows,feliu:intermediates,joshi-shiu-II,tang:one-dim}, and, therefore, require a stronger version of multistationarity, where there is a choice of parameters for which $\VV_{>0}(F_{\k,b})$ has at least two positive steady states that are \emph{nondegenerate}, in the sense that the Jacobian of $F_{\k,b}$ is nonsingular.
 This property is referred to as \term{nondegenerate multistationarity}.

 In \cite[Conjecture 2.3]{Joshi2017small}, the authors conjecture that if $\VV_{>0}(F_{\k,b})$ is finite for all $(\k,b)\in\RR^m_{>0}\times\RR^d$, and has cardinality $\ell$ for some choice of parameters, then there is also a choice of parameters such that the network has $\ell$ \emph{nondegenerate} positive steady states.
 This is known as the \emph{Nondegeneracy Conjecture}.
-It has been proven for small networks (with at most $2$ species and $2$ reactions, which can be reversible) in \cite{Joshi2017small,shiuwolff:small} and for $\rk(N)=1$ in \cite{tang:small}, but the general case remains open.
-Here, we prove the conjecture in the $\ell=2$ case for nondegenerate networks (see \Cref{thm:nondegeneracy_conjecture} for the full statement, which allows for milder assumptions on the network and a more precise lower bound of the number of positive steady states).
+It has been proven for small networks (with at most $2$ species and $2$ reactions, which can be reversible) in \cite{Joshi2017small,shiuwolff:small} and for $\rk(N)=1$ in \cite{tang:one-dim}, but the general case remains open.
+Here, we prove the conjecture when $\ell=2$ under some additional assumptions, which include the case where the network is nondegenerate.
+A weaker version of our result, but easier to state, is as follows (see \Cref{thm:nondegeneracy_conjecture} for the full statement, which allows for milder assumptions on the network and a more precise lower bound of the number of positive steady states).

 \begin{theoremalphabetic}[\Cref{thm:nondegeneracy_conjecture}, \Cref{cor:nondegeneracy_conjecture}] If a nondegenerate network admits multistationarity and $\VV_{>0}(F_{\k,b})$ is finite for all $(\k,b)\in\RR^m_{>0}\times\RR^d$, then the network also admits nondegenerate multistationarity. \end{theoremalphabetic}